mailsac/mailsac-examples/services/forwarding/forwarding.rst

 Forward to Another Mailsac Address
 ----------------------------------

-Any private address, in the *@mailsac.com* domain or private domain can be forwarded to another private address.
+Any enhanced address, in the *@mailsac.com* domain or private domain can be forwarded to another enhanced address.
 This allows you to consolidate many email addresses into a single inbox.

-Forwarding to another private address can be configured by selecting `Manage Email Addresses`_ from the Dashboard_.
-Select the *Settings* button next to the email address to manage, then choose the private address to forward to from the *Forward to Another Email Address* dropdown and select *Save Settings*
+Forwarding to another enhanced address can be configured by selecting `Manage Email Addresses`_ from the Dashboard_.
+Select the *Settings* button next to the email address to manage, then choose the enhanced address to forward to from the *Forward to Another Email Address* dropdown and select *Save Settings*